2DGD-F0TH/2DGD_F0TH/chapters/019_Dissecting_Games.md

 #### Starting level for characters

 This may be minor, but your characters start at level 0.
+Simply confusing and weird from a player standpoint.

-I have nothing to say about it.
-Simply confusing and weird.
+As a programmer I find it quite amusing, though.

 #### Slow overworld movement

 The movement in the overworld is really slow, at around 1 tile every 2 seconds.
-This is really confusing, since the NES/Famicom is capable of higher performance.
+This is really confusing, since the NES/Famicom is definitely capable of higher performance.

-It is not lag or performance issues, it is a conscious decision to make the characters walk so slowly.
+This is not due to lag or performance issues, it is a conscious decision to make the characters walk so slowly.

 #### Exiting a dungeon or a town